charan-happy/devopswithcharan/InterviewExperience/luxsoft-DXC Company.md

            Needs to have good networking knowledge, you are lacking even basics You must know whatever u mentioned in the resume you have to know about scripting

+Reality checking interview . ...
+Interviewer is from Onsite.
+Constructive criticism.
+Rejected ❌